ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

 Drag-n-drop
 -----------

-Nodes in the tree can be copied (mouse + modifier key) or moved using drag-n-drop.
+Nodes in the tree can be moved using drag-n-drop.
 The following restrictions apply:
-* Only folder and configuration nodes can be copied or moved.
+* Only folder and configuration nodes can be moved.
-* Configuration nodes cannot be copied or moved to the root folder node.
+* Configuration nodes cannot be moved to the root folder node.
-* Target node (i.e. drop target) must be a folder.
+* Drop target must be a folder.

 Checks are performed on the service to enforce the above restrictions.
 If pre-conditions are not met when the selection is dropped, the application will present an error dialog.